 6W speakers are inside too.
 That’s not shockingly loud, but that’s not really a problem given the device’s purpose.
 Sure, you’ll need another speaker if you want to have a real party in your bedroom (ahem), but if it’s just for listening to news reports, podcasts or the odd tune here or there, it’s fine.
 It’s a clear speaker, and the Google Assistant always rings out when it responds to your requests.

 Yes, it’s a clock.
 Yes, it’s an alarm.
 But that ‘Smart’ bit of the Lenovo Smart Clock’s moniker is what sets it apart.
-It may be small, but it’s every bit as capable of controlling your smart home as any other smart speaker or smart screen device out there.
+It may be small, but it offers access to Google Assistant, and most of the tasks you'd expect the voice assistant to handle on your behalf.

 Want to set a reminder?
 Just say ‘OK Google’ and ask the Smart Clock.
 The same goes for timers or alarms, or to play any song from your music streaming service of choice.
-If you’ve connected smart equipment plugged in your house, like smart lights or locks, they too can be controlled by voice.
-Ask a question, get an answer, make a request and so long as it’s solution is web based, there’s a good chance that the Google Assistant will be able to fulfil it.
+Ask a question, get an answer, make a request and so long as its solution is web-based, there’s a good chance that the Google Assistant will be able to fulfil it.

-However, it is one of the first devices using Google’s smart helper to take advantage of a few new features coming to the platform.
-For instance, can you not only tap the Lenovo Smart Clock to stop your morning alarm, but you can simply say “stop” too – no ‘OK Google’ wake word needed.
+On top of that, we were impressed that not only can you tap the Lenovo Smart Clock to stop your morning alarm, but you can simply say “stop” too – no ‘OK Google’ wake word needed.
 With the alarm ringing, the Clock simply keeps an eye out for the pertinent ‘Stop’ command too, as it’s unlikely that you’re going to be referring to anything else.
 Finally!

 It simply doesn’t go bright enough to envelope a room with sunrise-imitating light.
 That said, on the reverse end of that scale, the Smart Clock’s ambient sensor dims the light expertly at night time – dark enough to not distract, but with its text just visible enough to read with no lights on as you open your groggy eyes.